Solid Power Inc. (SLDP) Reveals an Earnings Mystery

 SLDP’s Market Performance

-SLDP stocks went down by -1.40% for the week, with a monthly jump of 4.05% and a quarterly performance of 16.01%, while its annual performance rate touched -12.40%.
-The volatility ratio for the week stands at 6.42% while the volatility levels for the past 30 days are set at 8.93% for Solid Power Inc..
-The simple moving average for the period of the last 20 days is 5.03% for SLDP stocks with a simple moving average of -8.82% for the last 200 days.
+SLDP stocks went down by -12.56% for the week, with a monthly drop of -7.38% and a quarterly performance of 13.31%, while its annual performance rate touched -21.19%.
+The volatility ratio for the week stands at 10.21% while the volatility levels for the past 30 days are set at 9.76% for Solid Power Inc..
+The simple moving average for the period of the last 20 days is -5.63% for SLDP stocks with a simple moving average of -17.53% for the last 200 days.

 Analysts’ Opinion of SLDP